 ————

-This week has been hard, y’all.
-When I’m not speaking out against the unconscionable injustices I’m seeing, I definitely find myself retreating into my kitchen, because that is where I find I do may best “solving the world’s problems” thinking.
+It’s been a tough few years, y’all.
+When I’m not speaking out against the unconscionable injustices I’m seeing, I find myself retreating into my kitchen, because that is where I find I do my best “solving the world’s problems” thinking.
 I have been baking a TON, and putting extra gusto into my nightly meal plans for the family.

 You can’t keep up the good fight if you’re hungry, right?

-So grab a pen, or open up your AnyList app or other grocery app, and let’s plan out meals for next week.
-And when you sit down to share a meal with your family or friends, I hope you can use that time to have real conversations about what each of us can do to make a difference, if in our own small ways.
+So open up your favorite grocery app, and let’s plan out meals for next week.
+And when you sit down to share a meal with your family or friends, I hope you can use that time to have real conversations about what each of us can do to make a difference, if only in our own small ways.

 Top: Crispy Lemon Parmesan, Garlic & Herb Tuna Patties from Whisk It Real Gud,